divyanshchawla23/divyanshchawla23/README.md

 ======================================================================================================================================

-*  👀 I’m interested in Android Development
+* 💻 Software Engineer @ Barclays
-* 🌱 I’m currently learning to work on backend
+* ⚽️ Premier League proven
-* 💞️ I’m looking to collaborate on android projects
+* 💞️ I’m looking to work on backend
 * 📫 How to reach me @divyxnsh17 on X
 * 😄 Pronouns: he/him
 * ⚡ Fun fact: you can't beat me at fifa